mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 Confirm that your [Calico installation is correct][calico-install].

-**Note:** When you complete this procedure, move on to [Make Cluster Self-managed](https://archive-docs.d2iq.com/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/self-managed/) to continue the process.
+<p class="message--note"><strong>NOTE: </strong>When you complete this procedure, move on to <a href="https://archive-docs.d2iq.com/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/self-managed/">Make Cluster Self-managed</a> to continue the process.</p>

 [calico-install]: #set-the-interface
 [calico-method]: https://projectcalico.docs.tigera.io/reference/node/configuration#ip-autodetection-methods